 For Jeff, the most common non-sexual triggers were boredom, loneliness, stress, and being tired.
 While he was successful at his job, he no longer found it mentally stimulating or fulfilling.
 Being alone all day at home left him feeling lonely.
 Making sales wasn’t difficult for Jeff, so he found himself with a lot of free time during the day and he would easily get bored.
 Not having a fulfilling career was also stressful for Jeff.
 He was tired of the monotony.
 He longed for more excitement in his life.

 Experiencing these negative emotions would lead Jeff to surf the internet.
 He would end up on sites that would be sexually triggering, and the combination of sexual and non-sexual triggers would lead him to view pornography.
 Jeff used the excitement of pornography to deal with the boredom and monotony of his career.

 An Exercise to Identify Your Triggers

 One doesn’t always act out with pornography immediately after being triggered.
 It could take hours or days before falling.
 For example, a man who is triggered to use porn may wait several days until he is on a business trip to view pornography.
 Some act out with pornography and have no idea how or when they were triggered.
 In these situations, I recommend an exercise called “Clocking.”

-Clocking Exercise: Thoroughly review the 48 hours prior to viewing pornography.
+Clocking Exercise: Think of the last time you viewed pornography.
+What happened in the 48 hours prior to viewing porn?
 Try to identify any sexual or non-sexual triggers during that time.
 Many people are surprised at how many triggers they can identify when doing the clocking exercise.

 On days when he did work from home he would make plans to have lunch with friends or colleagues.
 He also limited his internet use during the day and installed Covenant Eyes on his computer to monitor his internet use.
 Altogether, this helped him overcome his use of pornography.